 - Peace Bond: If you have a real fear that you may be harassed or abused, you can get protection from the courts in the form of a Peace Bond.
 A Peace Bond is a promise made in court by the abuser to "keep the peace" for a certain length of time.
 The abuser must also obey any other conditions the court might add.
 As long as the conditions of the Peace Bond are met, the abuser will not be charged with a criminal offence. - Emergency Intervention Order (EIO): An EIO is a court order and can include things like removal of the abuser from the home, supervision by a police officer as you or the abuser pack up personal belongings from the home, or a condition that the abuser cannot contact you, your children, or your family.
+In some situations, this can allow a survivor to temporarily stay in the home and continue animals' care, rather than leaving them behind or arranging emergency safekeeping.
 EIOs can be requested in an emergency situation when evidence of violence exists.
 EIOs can be issued 24/7.
-Police officers, victim service coordinators, and mobile crisis workers can help you apply for an EIO.
+Police officers, victim service coordinators, and mobile crisis workers can help you apply for an EIO. - Victim Assistance Order: A victim's assistance order can provide additional support to a victim of violence, such as financial compensation for losses suffered as a result of the domestic violence, such as dental expenses, glasses replacement, or moving expenses and temporary possession of personal property, such as a vehicle.
+Victim's assistance orders can also prohibit a perpetrator from contacting the victim or their family and visiting places where they regularly are (such as home, work, or school).
+Victims can apply for this order on their own through a form available at the Courts or with the help of professionals considered "Designated Persons" (victim services staff, police, and staff at mobile crisis services) or a lawyer.